idpaterson/ts-transformer-cli/README.md

 This is a wrapper for the Typescript CLI that allows consumers to specifiy custom syntax transformers.

-Transformers are specified in the tsconfig.json file and will be acquired via node require or a path that is specified in the transformer config.
+Transformers are specified in the tsconfig.json file and will be acquired via node require.

-When using npm packages to acquire a transformer the following naming convention is supported `ts-transformer-<name>`
+  - When using npm packages to acquire a transformer the following naming convention is supported `ts-transformer-<name>`

-Local paths are resolved from the $cwd.
+  - When a local path is pecified the package will be resolved using the $cwd.

 ## Usage